mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

     "PublicComments": ""
 }

-Success Response Body (If the upload request was successful you will receive a HTTP Status Code of `200` with JSON in the body containing the unique id of the CCADB record that was created):
+Success Response Body (If the upload request was successful, you will receive an HTTP Status Code of `200` with JSON in the body containing the unique id of the CCADB record that was created):
 {
     "ProcessingStatus": "Success",
     "Errors/Warnings": [],
     "CCADBUniqueId": "A012930"
 }

-Failed Response Body (If the upload request failed you will receive a HTTP Status Code of `400` with JSON in the body containing information about the failure.
-If the upload failed because the a record for the PEM already exists, the CCADB Unique ID of the existing record will also be returned.):
+Failed Response Body (If the upload request failed, you will receive an HTTP Status Code of `400` with JSON in the body containing information about the failure.
+If the upload failed because a record for the PEM already exists, the CCADB Unique ID of the existing record will also be returned.):
 {
     "ProcessingStatus": "Fail",
     "Errors/Warnings": ["This Intermediate Certificate already exists in CCADB."],